 You can find the full list of commands here.
 To use them when you’re in navigation (ie, driving) mode in the app, just tap the microphone icon near the top of the screen, or say ‘OK Google’, and talk away.

 Can’t quite remember the name of that great restaurant you went to last night, or where that amazing viewpoint was?
 If you had your phone with you at the time, it’s all good.
 Google has a better memory than you do.

 Click on the menu icon in the top left of the Maps website, and choose ‘Your timeline’.
 Day by day, you’ll see a map of everywhere you went, along with the total distance traveled.
 Anywhere you stopped is highlighted, and there’s a detailed breakdown listed alongside.
 If you took photos at a particular place, they’ll show up too, so it’s very easy to figure out where you were.

-The ‘Your timeline’ feature is also available on Android phones and tablets, but not Apple devices at this point.
+The ‘Your timeline’ feature is also available on iOS and Android devices.

 If that’s all a bit creepy for you, you can delete your entire timeline history, or just individual days.
 You can also turn the feature off entirely if you don’t like it, all from the Timeline settings menu.

 Avoid The Hills

 If you’ve ever visited somewhere hilly, you’ll know the shortest walking route is not always best.
 A longer, flatter option is often the way to go, especially if it’s hot outside (or you just don’t like climbing).

 Google’s walking directions don’t really seem to take account of elevation changes — something I regularly discovered in Madrid and Lisbon — but its cycling directions do, and you’d often follow a similar route on foot.
 While not every city or country has been enabled for cycling instructions, it’s always worth checking whether your current hill-filled location has been.